-So at the age of 40 my cardiologist saw something unusual on an echocardiogram that turned out to be an aortic aneurysm of 5.3cm.
-He told me at 5.5cm they would have recommended emergency surgery.
-So I was lucky I had time to pick and choose the right doctor to do my surgery.
+He told me at 5.5 cm they would have recommended emergency surgery.
+I was lucky I had time to pick and choose the right doctor to do my surgery.

 When you have to have open heart surgery, they want to fix all issues at one time.
-So now I have about 6” of dacron blood vessel and a bovine or cow valve.
+Now I have about 6 inches of a dacron blood vessel and a bovine (cow) valve.

-Click on this link to view the operative report from my surgery: Gordon Conwell Heart Surgery Operative Report
+Click on this link if you'd like to view the operative report from my surgery: Gordon Conwell Heart Surgery Operative Report

-Shopping for my own life insurance has always been a hassle because of my surgery and my old bicuspid aortic valve which caused some aortic insufficiency.
+Shopping for my own life insurance with heart disease has always been a hassle because of my surgery and my old bicuspid aortic valve that caused some aortic insufficiency.

 I also learned that underwriting exceptions can be made, but I have to ask for the exception.